Do Opposites Attract? Here’s What Science Says

 Are people with opposite personalities, beliefs, and physical traits are drawn together like opposite poles of a magnet?
 Why do opposites attract?
 Do opposites attract at all?
 We've waded through the research to answer this question once and for all.
 The results?
 They might surprise you!

 Although over 80% of people believe opposites attract (dang it Disney), it's not necessarily true.
-In fact, it's not 'opposites' that draw us to our romantic partners but certain personality traits, similarities, and even smell.
+In fact, it's not 'opposites' that draw us to our romantic partners but certain personality traits, similarities, and even biological cues.

 In the 1950s, a sociologist by the name of Robert Francis Winch led a study on mate selection to answer the question, "Do opposites attract?"
 During his investigation, Winch interviewed married couples and examined their relationships as well as their personalities and needs.

 Later research on complementary personalities is a mixed bag.
 A few studies parroted Winch's findings, but most studies, in a pool of over 300, found that the opposites attract theory just isn't accurate.
 People are pulled to those who they share similarities with in one way or another.
-Still, Winch may have been on to something with his complementary notions since some later research does suggest that partners prefer their spouses to express certain personality traits.
+Still, Winch may have been on to something with his complementary notions since some later research does suggest that partners prefer their spouses to express certain personality traits that they may not exhibit.

 For example, a 2007 study by Markey & Markey found that husbands who are aloof or standoffish are less satisfied with their marriages when their wives were also cold.
 These men preferred their partners to be warm on the affiliation scale.
 Wives who were on the "colder" end of the affiliation scale also prefer warm partners.
 In this way, opposites do appeal to one another.
 But do opposites attract in all areas of personality?